dreamsofcode-io/loop/README.md

 The above task will run in parallel, which means the total operation will only take 1 second, instead of the 5 it would take otherwise.

-⚠️ One thing to be aware of is that teach iteration runs in a separate goroutine.
+⚠️ One thing to be aware of is that each iteration runs in a separate goroutine.
 Therefore you'll want to make sure you are performing thread safe operations.

 The parallel task won't speed up any compute heavy operations, in that case, you're better